E-File 1095-C: Simplify ACA Reporting

 • Information Included: Details of the offer of coverage, including the months coverage was available, the employee's share of the monthly premium, and whether the coverage met minimum value and affordability standards.

 • Recipient Copies: A copy must be furnished to each full-time employee and filed with the IRS.
-The information aids employees in completing their tax returns and allows the IRS to enforce the ACA mandates.

-• Filing Deadlines: Specific apply for furnishing the form to employees and e-filing with the IRS, generally March 2nd and March 31st respectively.
+• Filing Deadlines: Specific apply for furnishing the form to employees and e-filing with the IRS, generally Tuesday, March 3rd, 2026 and Tuesday, March 31st, 2026 respectively.

 • Penalties: Failure to file or incorrect filing may result in , making it crucial for employers to understand the form and comply with its requirements.